 Coronavirus (COVID-19): Admissions FAQ

-Texas Law is working in partnership with The University of Texas officials to monitor and prepare for COVID-19.
+Texas Law is working in partnership with The University of Texas officials to monitor and respond to our current global heath environment.
 Although the University’s coronavirus website will continue to be the primary source of information about the institution’s overall preparations for and response to the coronavirus, the following questions and answers are designed to provide additional information regarding admissions.
 We will continue to update these FAQs as new information becomes available.

 While we are unable to accommodate in-person meetings, we welcome the opportunity to speak with you over the phone or setup a virtual meeting at a time that is convenient for you.
-The best way to schedule a meeting is to email firstname.lastname@example.org.Back to top
+The best way to schedule a meeting is use our Scheduling Assistant.Back to top

 •Do you anticipate having in-person classes in the spring?

 The University leadership has not made any determinations about the spring semester, but we will update this page as soon as this information becomes available.Back to top